Post-graduate nurse practitioner certificates

 Students will pursue a post-graduate nurse practitioner certificate in one of four areas of specialization:

-This program provides students with an in-depth understanding of health and illness in the adult and older-adult populations.
-Graduates are prepared to provide advanced nursing care to well adults/elders, acutely and chronically ill adults/elders, and frail older persons in community or institutional settings.
+This program provides students with an in-depth understanding of health and illness across the lifespan in the adult and older-adult populations.
+Graduates are prepared to provide advanced, primary care nursing to well adults/elders, acutely and chronically ill adults/elders, and frail older persons in community or institutional settings.

 Community health primary care nursing